technoabsurdist/flashy/README.md

 => `node app.js list` -- lists all available Q&As  <br />
 => `node app.js add <question> <answer>` -- adds new questions with answer <br /> => `node app.js rm <id>` : removes q&as with id <br />

+### *Imoprtant Info*: Flashy works much better the more database entries it has.
+Randomness is hard if you have less than N inputs,
+### where N is not that small of a number.